b0br4nks/musc/README.md

 a b -- a b a b
 ```

-- `=>` - print the element on top of the stack to stdout and remove it from the stack.
+- `fmt` - print the element on top of the stack to stdout and remove it from the stack.
 ```
 a b -- a
 ```